Below I provide a list of current publications.

 Note: All articles are the sole copyright of the respective publishers.
 Materials are provided for educational use only.
 Downloading of materials constitutes an agreement that the materials are for personal use only.

-Monroe, A. E. & Plant, E. A. (in press).
+Monroe, A. E. & Plant, E. A. (2019).
 The Dark Side of Morality: Prioritizing Sanctity Over Care Motivates Dehumanization and Prejudice Toward Sexual Out-Groups.
-Journal of Experimental Psychology: General.
+Journal of Experimental Psychology: General, 148, 342-360.

 Makhanovaa, A., Plant, E. A., Monroe, A. E., & Maner, J. K. (2018).
 Binding together to avoid disease: The behavioral immune system affects moral worldviews.
 Evolutionary Behavioral Sciences.